4 elements of a successful BOPIS strategy

 - Is inventory easy to locate and keep track of?

-- Can BOPIS purchases be picked up in minutes?
+- Can BOPIS orders be picked up in minutes?

 - Is my website user-friendly?
 Am I listening to and implementing customer feedback?

-- Do customers know that BOPIS is an option?
+- Are my customers aware that BOPIS is an option?

-If you aren’t sure of the answers, a Voice of Customer solution can help by giving you feedback from verified shoppers.
-Reach out today to get started with our Online Buyer and BOPIS Solution free of charge.
+If you answered “no” to any of these questions, or aren’t sure of the answer, a Voice of Customer solution can help by giving you feedback from verified shoppers.
+Reach out today to find out more about our Voice of Customer solution, designed specifically to help you optimize your Buy Online, Pickup In Store program.
+Or, learn how we helped Boscov’s evolve their BOPIS strategy.